S1ro1/quant/doc.md

 # Quatization Aware Training

 In this tutorial, we will be looking at the concept of quantization aware training, how does it work in depth, its benefits and how to implement it in PyTorch.
-To properly understand this concept, proper understanding of the concept of quantization is required.
+To properly understand this concept, proper understanding of quantization basics is required.

 ## What is Quantization?